yukijina/yukijina.github.io/_posts/2019-08-08-rails_with_javascript_project.markdown

 Then Rails creates a directly <code class="highlighter-rouge">app/serializers</code> (if you does not have one) and a file <code class="highlighter-rouge">app/serializers/company_serializer.rb</code>.</p>

 ## 3. Add attributes and association
-<p>As you open the serializer file, `attributes :id` is already assigned as a default.
+<p>As you open the serializer file, <code class="highlighter-rouge">attributes :id</code> is already assigned as a default.
 We can add attributes we want to serialize.</p>

 <p>In my project, I want to use positions and users data that are associated with companies through JSON.
-To make this data available, I have to add an association `has_many :positions` in `app/serializer/company_serializer.rb` :</p>
+To make this data available, I have to add an association <code class="highlighter-rouge">has_many :positions</code> in <code class="highlighter-rouge">app/serializer/company_serializer.rb</code> :</p>

 ```